There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 I liked this character’s story quite a bit.
-Is it an original idea to have a main character who does not remember their past?
-No, but this character is all about moving forward.
-She still wants to learn more about who she is and where she came from, but her focus is definitely on other things.
-Her lack of memory is part of her story, but it is not her entire story.
-Her primary focus is stopping evil.
-We get to see the character experience things for the first time which was a fun little aspect of the character’s story (and definitely gave me a craving for oranges).
-Alita’s memory loss made for some fun moments, but it made the character interesting (because of the mystery), and relatable (because we learn about the world at the same time that she is).
+Was it an original idea to have a main character who did not remember their past?
+No, but this character was all about moving forward.
+She wanted to learn about who she was and where she came from, but her focus was definitely on what was in front of her.
+Her lack of memory was part of her story, but it was not her entire story.
+Her primary focus was stopping the evil currently within the city.
+We got to see the character experience things for the first time which was a fun little aspect of the character’s story—and definitely gave me a craving for oranges.

-I enjoyed seeing the character trying things, and I liked that her search for answers did not consume her (or this movie), but my favorite part of the character was that she was an absolute beast when it came to any sort of combat.
-The character is strong and will do everything in her power to fight for what is right.
-Alita never runs from a fight and after seeing her in action, you will know that she has little reason to.
-She is a master of combat, but she is fearless and her motivations are honorable (which made it easy to root for her).
-Alita was interesting, relatable, honorable, a badass, and just an overall great main character to follow.
+I enjoyed seeing the character trying things, and I liked that her search for answers did not consume her—or this story—but my favorite part of the character was that she was an absolute beast in combat.
+The character was strong and did everything in her power to fight for what was right.
+Alita never ran from a fight and after seeing her in action, you will know that she had little reason to.
+She was a better fighter than almost everything she went up against, but she was also fearless and her motivations were honorable.
+All of this came together to make Alita interesting, relatable, honorable, a badass, and just an overall great main character to follow.

 Con: Vector & Chiren (-5pts)

-My main issue with these two characters, was that there was not nearly enough time to develop them both, while also setting up Nova.
-Vector (Mahershala Ali) has close ties with Nova, manages the bounty hunter organization, and is a powerful (behind the scenes) player in motor ball.
-Chiren (Jennifer Connelly) works with Vector, and is a very skilled cybernetic doctor and engineer.
-The problem was that there was not enough screen time for both of them.
-Chiren‘s character even goes through growth that was never justified, it just felt like a random switch that was flipped in her head.
+My main issue with these two characters, was that there was not nearly enough time to develop them both while also setting up Nova.
+Vector (Mahershala Ali) had close ties with Nova, he managed the bounty hunter organization, and he was a powerful behind the scenes player in motor ball.
+Chiren (Jennifer Connelly) worked with Vector, and she was a very skilled cybernetic doctor and engineer.
+Chiren‘s got character growth that was never justified, as if there were a switch that was flipped in her head to make her completely change her motivations.
+Then there was Vector, who got no real development whatsoever.
 The filmmakers should have cut one of these two characters from this story, to properly develop the other.
-Instead we (the audience) were shown two poorly developed antagonists that played very similar roles in the story, when having just one character would have served the movie better.
+Instead we got two poorly developed antagonists that played very similar roles in the story, when having just one character would have served the movie better.

 Pro: The Action & The Visuals (+8pts)